DavidCazalCollados/DavidCazalCollados/README.md

 One of my proudest achievements so far is creating Filmdash, a TV show recommendation app, which I developed with a team in just 2 weeks as part of my bootcamp project.
 It matches users with shows based on their preferences and streaming platforms, and I had the chance to work with Vue.js and Ruby on Rails to bring it to life.

 🔭 I’m currently working on:
-    A photo e-commerce project with self-shot images, where I’m applying my front-end skills to create a smooth user experience and a visually appealing design.
+    A customized cinema clapboard e-commerce landing page project, where I'm applying my front-end skills to create a smooth user experience and a visually appealing design.
     My portfolio website(https://www.davidcazal.ca/), built with React, which showcases my projects, skills, and journey as a developer.
 🌱 I’m currently learning React to further enhance my front-end skills.
 ⚡ Fun fact: In addition to French (my native language), I’m fluent in English and Spanish.